teraflow-ai/supercharged_data_engineer/README.md

 Upon landing in the data lake, an automated process should be kicked off which catalogs the raw data's location, and infers the column names and datatypes contained therein.

-Once the structure and location of the data has been established and persisted in a metastore, a following process needs to run various data validation checks (null checks, non-conformant schema checks, unprocessable rows, corrupt data) and lastly, the data needs to be converted to parquet format.
+Once the structure and location of the data has been established and persisted in a metastore, a process needs to run various data validation checks (null checks, non-conformant schema checks, unprocessable rows, corrupt data) and lastly, the data needs to be converted to parquet format.

 Any rows or files that were not processable should be stored in a seperate location for later review.